tarpas/pytest-testmon/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 *What is your setup and what steps did you do?*
 Please show us also the command/s you executed.
+What is the code you used?

 *What was the outcome*?
 Please also copy (redacted if need be) pytest output including the pytest version, plugins list and versions and pytest rootdir here